babdelbaki/cs3200_market/README.md

 User <-> (Transaction <-> Stock) <-> User
 Users can submit buy or sell orders for specific stocks, which can be completed by another user.
 This will also include corresponding changes in stock balances and cash balances.

-Portable enumeration:
-I incorporated the portable enumeration for a Stock's industry using the following:

-INDUSTRY_CHOICES = (
-        ("tech", "Information Technology"),
-        ("energy", "Energy"),
-        ("materials", "Materials"),
-        ("utilities", "Utilities"),
-        ("healthcare", "Healthcare"),
-        ("financial", "Financial")
-    )
-industry = models.CharField(max_length = 30, choices = INDUSTRY_CHOICES)

-I know we were instructed to use a separate lookup table to ensure functionality across different vendors but Django's "choices" argument allows for easy implementation of this across  multiple vendors so I thought this captured the spirit of the task

-User interface requirement: The administrator can create, read, update, or delete users from a list view, and access their profile using links.
-The profile shows their transactions, stock balances, and external transfers.
-The administrator can create, read, update, or delete stocks from a list view and access a detailed view using links.
-This includes a transaction list, stock balance list, and link to the owner's profile.
-The administrator can create, update, or delete incomplete transactions from a list view, which includes links to a detail view with additional links to its participating users and relevant stock.
-The administrator can read stock balances in a list view.
-All changes will be handled by changes to the transaction.
-The administrator can create and read external transfers in a list view.
-I have been selective about the permissions to replicate what the real-world for this might look like.